jambuur/APEDSK99/README.md

 The SD card can be filled with as many DOAD's as you see fit :-) DOAD filenames must follow the MS-DOS 8.3 format and have a  ".DSK" extension.
 At powerup or reset the Arduino looks for optional "_DRIVE01.DSK" / "_DRIVE02.DSK" / "_DRIVE03.DSK" files and maps them accordingly so you can have your favourite apps ready to go.
 The DSR has support for DOAD management through TI BASIC CALL's.

-Once a DOAD is mapped to a particular DSK, it behaves very much like a normal (but quite fast) floppy.
-Formatting a single-sided "floppy" takes about 15 seconds and verifying is unnecesary.
+Once a DOAD is mapped to a particular DSK, it behaves very much like a normal (but quite fast and quiet) floppy.
+Single-sided formatting takes about 15 seconds and verifying is unnecesary.
 Fun fact: single-sided DOAD's automagically become double-sided by formatting them accordingly.
+Reverse is also true but the DOAD will still take DD / 180KB of space on the SD (not that it matters with plenty of GB's to spare).

 ### *BASIC support*